timeglider/jquery_widget/README.txt

 Our goal here is to create a lightweight, extensible time-viewer-explorer which can zoom/pan and otherwise explore future/past events easily.
 Timeglider.com provides an authoring environment for creating hosted timelines; this plug in is meant for enterprise media, medical software, private legal workspaces, etc. all of which may have APIs of their own.

 LICENSE
 As of yet, there is no license established for this widget.
-We at Timeglider HQ need to do some due diligence about how to frame a license that's permissive with all manner of small-scale, educational, and non-commercial use, and defined for commercial use.
-There will be exclusive commercial licences for certain enterprise use-cases.
+We at Timeglider HQ need to do some due diligence about how to frame a license that's permissive with all manner of small-scale, educational, non-profit, and non-commercial use, and yet defined for commercial use.
 Our plan is to give 20% of all commercial license fees to jQuery.

 TIMEGLIDER DATA FORMAT
 See a sample json file @ json_tests/idaho.json.

 IMPORTANCE
 Events each have an importance value (if missing, importance will be set to 20).
 This is the key to structuring a timeline that does not "blow out".
 For example, applying a relatively low importance value (say, 10) to an event like "lunch with Don" means that it will fade from view by the time you're at a zoom-level of 30 --- a wider scope where you're looking across 10 years.

 SPECIFIC UI/FUNCTIONALITY GOALS